raphaeltimbo/LAVIROT/docs/gallery/compressor.rst

     speed = np.linspace(0, 1500, 10)

-Now we can call the campbell method with mult=[1, 2] to plot 1x and 2x the speed.
+Now we can call the :ref:`campbell` function with mult=[1, 2] to plot 1x and 2x the speed.

 .. code:: ipython3